 Session 1 – What Is Mental Illness?

-Welcome to the British Columbia Schizophrenia Society Strengthening Families Together Program-First Nations.
-This is a pilot project in it’s second year.
+Welcome to the BCSS Strengthening Families Together-First Nations program.
+This is a pilot project in its second year.

 Strengthening Families Together-First Nations is about more than education; it is about strengthening family members and friends of individuals with a serious mental illness by providing support, awareness, and tools in a culturally safe environment.
 It’s about sharing our family stories, walking the journey together and moving forward with renewed strength, hope and understanding.

 Support: Families have an opportunity to share the daily challenges they face; they can learn how to connect with others and gain a sense of belonging within the group; they learn from each other that they are not alone on this journey.